Account

 _postOp(enum IPaymaster.PostOpMode, bytes context, uint256 actualGasCost, uint256 actualUserOpFeePerGas) internal

-Retrieves payment details for a user operation
+Retrieves payment details for a user operation.

 Calculating the token price